How to start using Corsizio

 Here are some more tips:

-- Create effective and visually appealing event pages by providing a large-enough event cover image and an event description to entice and properly inform your attendees about the content and logistics of your events.
+• Create compelling and visually appealing event pages by providing a large enough event cover image and an event description to entice and properly inform your attendees about the content and logistics of your events.

-- Create event templates and use the clone feature if you run many events or similar events, which will quickly replicate and pre-populate subsequent events with common configurations.
+• Create event templates and use the clone feature if you run many events or similar events, which will quickly replicate and pre-populate subsequent events with common configurations.
 You can still always edit each event as needed.
-You can also just clone any old event, without relying on an event template.
+You can also clone any old event without relying on an event template.